Malware vs. Ransomware: Understanding Business Risk & Financial Impact

 Adware is malicious software that displays unwanted advertisements on a user’s device.
 It can be intrusive and may collect personal information for malicious purposes.

 Adware often comes bundled with free software or browser extensions.
-It generates revenue for developers by showing ads, but some aggressive adware can negatively impact system performance.
+It generates revenue for developers by showing ads, but aggressive adware can negatively impact system performance.

 What is Ransomware

 Ransomware is a specific type of malware that restricts access to data until a ransom is paid.
-Cybercriminals use multiple tactics to infect computers, devices, and networks with their encrypting algorithms, often starting through phishing emails that contain malicious links or attachments.
+Cybercriminals use multiple tactics to infect computers, devices, and networks with their encryption algorithms, often starting through phishing emails that contain malicious links or attachments.

 Ransomware threats range from restraining the decryption key to leaking the stolen data, and a successful attack can have severe consequences.
 Victims may experience the inaccessibility of critical data, disruption of business or organizational operations, financial losses associated with downtime, and potential reputational harm.